kaazing/docker.tutorials/redis/redis/README.md

 ![redis architecture](../redis.png)

 The Gateway container will run a Redis service that allows WebSocket clients to connect on the front-end.
 Clients will connect on a `ws` address.
-The [Gateway config file](gateway/jms-redis-gateway-config.xml) is configured with a `jms` service as follows:
+The [Gateway config file](gateway/jms-redis-gateway-config.xml) is configured with a `redis` service as follows:

 ```xml
   <service>